react-declarative/react-declarative/docs/other/how-to-implement-uikit.md

 Your custom UIKit should implement a wrapper for the `<OneSlotFactory />` component.
 I recommend to share It between teams by using [monorepo](https://pnpm.io/workspaces), [Verdaccio](https://github.com/verdaccio/verdaccio), [Sonatype Nexus Repository](sonatype-nexus-repository) or [GitHub Packages](https://github.com/features/packages)

+Another way of sharing packages between the parts of your codebase is to use [npm local paths](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#local-paths) with [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)

 ## The Idea

 There are two components which allow to customize `react-declarative`: [OneSlotFactory](../../src/components/One/components/SlotFactory/ISlotFactoryContext.ts) and [ListSlotFactory](../../src/components/List/components/SlotFactory/ISlotFactoryContext.ts).